iamvetle/Blogg/PROGRESS.md

 - Text editor for publishing posts
 - maybe relevant [simplemde](https://simplemde.com/)

+- i should try to follow the best practice for pinia and store
+  - that might be to have all the logic, all of the functions inside the store and not do **store.functionOrVariable = something**

 Not so important right now:

 - Make the loading, and **_lazyloading_** much better